JarDeVSon/PlaywrightCleanCLI/README.md

 ```

-Building a CLI Helper
+## Building a CLI Helper
 1. Let’s imagine such a structure of tests.

-tests
+- tests/
- api.spec.ts
+    - api.spec.ts
-    postUser
+        - postUser
-    getUser
+        - getUser
-    updateUser
+        - updateUser
-    deleteUser
+        - deleteUser

-Each sub-folder under the service would contain the tests for the respective endpoints.
+Each sub-folder under the service would contain the suite tests for the respective endpoints.

 2. Create a new TypeScript file, runTests.ts, and add the following code: